 Home | Drug Offences

-Being charged with a drug offence in Canada should not be taken lightly.
-From fines to jail time, to restrictions on your travel, drug offence convictions and punishments can be severe.
-It’s important that you take these charges seriously and understand all your rights and options.
+Are you being charged with drug offences such as drug trafficking and drug possession in Alberta?
+No matter the circumstance or offence, these charges should not be taken lightly and we strongly recommend seeking help from a lawyer specializing in drug trafficking cases as soon as possible.
+From fines and jail time to restrictions on your travel, drug offence convictions and punishments can be severe.
+It’s important that you take these charges seriously and understand all of your rights and available legal options.
+Here at Martin G. Schulz & Associates, we can provide you with the right legal representation and guidance you need for your drug trafficking defence.

 5 Main Types of Drug Offences